 The Yakima County Department of Emergency Medical Services or “EMS Office” offers initial, ongoing and certification services to aspiring EMS providers, and experienced EMS providers.
 The EMS office works in conjunction with a local Medical Program Director to provide prehospital patient care protocols, guidelines, operating procedures, and quality assurance to the community.
 To learn more about the initial training programs offered through the EMS office read below.

-The Yakima County Department of Emergency Medical Services (EMS Office) offers two courses a year.
+The Yakima County Department of Emergency Medical Services (EMS Office) offers one course a year.
 To apply for the course, please do the following:

 Submit an EMT application to the EMS office with a copy of your driver's license and high school diploma or GED.

 If you have questions, please contact the EMS office by emailing your questions to email@example.com

 Most EMTs will volunteer in their community at the local fire department.
 Yet others will become employed by a local ambulance company or fire department.
 However, EMTs have been known to find work at emergency departments, general clinics, specialty clinics such as a burn center or heart center, FEMA, contracted by private industry and military establishments.
 EMT-IV Technicians have found employment at places such as the American Red Cross or hospital laboratory utilizing their phlebotomy skills.